 An almost-daily look back at how the Philadelphia Flyers have fared on this day, recalling some of the more memorable moments, achievements, and events that shaped the organization throughout the club's storied history

-The Flyers have compiled an 11-5-2-0 all-time record in 18 games played on November 12 heading into their game tonight with the Senators in Ottawa.
-Philadelphia has won their last three contests on this day (2005-2009), with the last coming against the Senators in a 5-1 victory at the Wells Fargo Center (2009) in the club's only other meeting against Ottawa on this day.
+The Flyers have compiled an impressive 12-5-2-0 all-time record in 19 games played on November 12 heading into their game tonight with the Washington Capitals at the Wells Fargo Center.
+Philadelphia has won their last four contests played on this date (2005-2013), with the last two coming against the Senators (5-1 at Wachovia Center, 2009, and 5-0 at Canadian Tire Centre, 2013).

 1967 -- Bernie Parent stopped 37 of 39 shots to pick up his second win as a Flyer and Bill Sutherland scored what would become the game-winning goal late in the second period as the Flyers came away with a 4-2 triumph over the Boston Bruins in their first-ever visit to Boston Garden.